-A detailed description of site location, history, and geology was previously provided in the Alternative Source Demonstration Report for Beryllium, Cobalt and Lithium, Big Sandy Fly Ash Pond, Louisa, Kentucky (EHS Support, 2019a).
-Attached Figure 1 and Figure 2 show the site layout and groundwater monitoring network.
+A detailed description of Site location, history, and geology was previously provided in the Alternative Source Demonstration Report for Beryllium, Cobalt and Lithium, Big Sandy Fly Ash Pond, Louisa, Kentucky (EHS Support, 2019a).
+Attached Figure 1 and Figure 2 show the Site layout and groundwater monitoring network, respectively.

-To support and provide context to this ASD addendum investigation, the following sections are included on the groundwater monitoring network and groundwater monitoring.
+To support and provide context to this ASD addendum investigation, the following sections describe the groundwater monitoring network and groundwater monitoring.